A Framework and Benchmark for Deep Batch Active Learning for Regression: Selection Methods

 As mentioned above, \MaxDist{} can be interpreted as a greedy optimization algorithm for a covering objective that is NP-hard to (approximately) optimize \citep{gonzalez_clustering_1985, feder_optimal_1988}, but for which other approximate optimization algorithms have been proposed \citep{sener_active_2018}.
 Similarly, \MaxDet{}-P attempts to greedily maximize $\det(k(\Xbatch, \Xbatch) + \sigma^2 \bfI)$, which is NP-hard to (approximately) optimize \citep{civril_exponential_2013}, but for which other approximate optimization algorithms have been proposed \citep{biyik_batch_2019}.
 We do not investigate these advanced optimization algorithms here as they come with greatly increased runtime cost, and \MaxDet{} and \MaxDist{} already enjoy some approximation guarantees, as discussed in \Cref{sec:appendix:selection}.

+\cite{yu_passive_2010}, \cite{wu_pool-based_2018}, and \cite{zhdanov_diverse_2019} suggest less scalable clustering-based approaches for BM(D)AL. Alternatively, it might be interesting to try the greedy $k$-means++ algorithm \citep{celebi_comparative_2013}, which provides a slightly less efficient alternative to the $k$-means++ algorithm.

-\cite{yu_passive_2010}, \cite{wu_pool-based_2018} and \cite{zhdanov_diverse_2019} suggest less scalable clustering-based approaches for BM(D)AL. \cite{caselton_optimal_1984} propose to optimize mutual information between the batch samples and the remaining pool samples, which is analyzed for GPs by \cite{krause_near-optimal_2008}, but does not scale well with the pool set size for GPs, at least in a general kernel-space formulation.
+\cite{caselton_optimal_1984} propose to optimize mutual information between the batch samples and the remaining pool samples, which is analyzed for GPs by \cite{krause_near-optimal_2008}, but does not scale well with the pool set size for GPs, at least in a general kernel-space formulation.
 Another option is to remove the non-negativity constraint on the weights $w_{\bfx}$ used in \FrankWolfe{}.
 This setting is also treated in a generalized fashion in \cite{santin_sampling_2021}.
 An investigation of this method is left to future work.